 What will happen to the information I provide?

-Your information will be grouped with all the other responses from your agency, and included in summary reporting.
-So you will not be individually identifed.
+Your information will be kept anonymous.
+It will be grouped with all the other responses from your agency, and included in summary reporting.
+So you will not be individually identified.

 Each agency that participates will get summary level information on what the people in their agency said.
 For example, 45 percent of people in this agency agreed with a statement.